asuengineering/pitchfork-students/README.md

 ### Version 0.1

-- First stable release of the child theme.
+First usable release which includes CPT for `studentorg` and associated fields/taxonomies.
+Released to staging environment only.